The Anatomy of an SEO 2.0 Web Directory of the Highest Quality

 Directories rarely disclose who actually is responsible for writing the entries.
 Some anonymous, low paid poor soul or a volunteer who hasn’t really a clue what the sites are about.

 The editor of a high quality directory has to be known personally and be held accountable for his choices and opinions.
+This is of course a task for a skilled person.

 All of these requirements demand of course some level of work to be done.
 I will do it myself of course, not an underpaid drone in India so it will be an exclusive paid directory.